 Demodex blepharitis can be trickier to manage as the mites can be resistant to conventional blepharitis treatment.
 Alternative treatments involving multiple Bleph-Ex procedures using tea-tree oil and daily lid scrubs with Blephadex Eyelid Cleanser at home over many weeks are often necessary to eradicate demodex from your lashes.
 Certain patients, including those with roseacea, are more likely to react to the demodex mites and have symptoms.
 Talk to your optometrist for more detail about this if they suspect demodex blepharitis.

-With treatment blepharitis can be well managed once the underlying cause has been found.
-Treatment is aimed at maintaining good lid hygiene so that the eye can be non-irritated and functioning normally.
+With treatment, blepharitis can be well managed.
+Treatment is aimed at maintaining good lid hygiene so that the eye can be non-irritated.
 Your lid hygiene routine may be performed more frequently in the beginning, and less frequently once under control.
 Once the blepharitis has settled, long term management is aimed at proper lid hygiene and maximising tear gland production.

 This is a new and painless in-office procedure performed by your optometrist at Innovative Eye Care.
 A rotating cleaner removes debris on the lashes caused by blepharitis to assist home management and improve lid quality.
 Patients with demodex blepharitis benefit from this treatment with diluted tea-tree oil every 2 to 4 weeks.